alexirpan/alexirpan.github.io/_posts/2015-09-28-grad-school.markdown

 his vision of the future, and he was there to play a part in making it real.

 Another day, I was in the lab, and overheard a conversation between a visiting postdoc and a graduate student.
-They started talking about PhD Comics, and the postdoc said she could never relate to the comic.
+They started talking about Ph.D.
+Comics, and the postdoc said she could never relate to the comic.
 She was always a happy grad student.

+A third day, a professor said, "Looks like I'll be done by 11 PM.
+Get to leave early for once."

-Passion and faith in your work is what will carry you through a PhD.
+Passion and faith in your work is what will carry you through a Ph.D..
 Nothing else will.

 It was a high bar, and I wasn't sure enough in myself to say I crossed it.